adlnet/xAPI-SCORM-Profile/xapi-scorm-profile.md

 ## 5.0 Supporting the SCORM Temporal Model
 SCORM has a temporal model which describes interaction states such as an attempt and a session.
 The xAPI uses an Activity Stream style model where experiences are all reported to the stream without a sense of session or attempt.
 This does not mean, however, that xAPI statements cannot be related to one another.
 By properly using the context attribute of a Statement it is possible to group Statements using the registration ID or broader activity IDs.

 To initialize an attempt on a SCO or course component, send a statement with the initialized ADL Verb, the object ID set to the IRI for this SCO, and the context activities parent activity of the course activity IRI to the LRS.
-When a new session is initialized, generate an attempt GUID, append it to the SCO IRI as an attemptId query parameter and include this attempt-specific SCO IRI to the context activities grouping array.
+When a new session is initialized, generate an attempt GUID, append it to the SCO IRI as an attemptId query parameter and include this attempt-specific SCO IRI to the context activities grouping array. ([See an example in the Appendix](#initialize-a-sco-attempt))

 During the session, Statements are collected and sent to the LRS much like SCORM SCOs reporting to the LMS.
 Statements can be sent to the LRS either immediately or collected and sent as a bundle.